Glossary of Research Administration Terms for UC Berkeley

 SAM Federal System for Award Management

-Scope of Work The description of the work to be performed and completed on a research project.
+Scope of Work (Statement of Work) The description of the work to be performed and completed on a research project.

 Senior Personnel Professional personnel who are responsible for the scientific or technical direction of project.